CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   startTime, // optional - if not provided will be derived from court availability for the tiven date endTime, // optional - if not provided will be derived from court availability for the tiven date

-  averageMatchUpTime = 90, // optional - defualts to 90
+  averageMatchUpMinutes = 90, // optional - defualts to 90
   periodLength = 30, // optional - defualts to 30

   venueIds, // optional - restrict calculation to specified venueIds